 5. A baby lost cannot just be replaced by another baby.

-I remember being asked after our loss when we were planning on trying again.
-It was as if the void that came with a miscarriage could be fulfilled with another child.
-I too was guillty of those thoughts.
+I remember thinking that if I could just be pregnant again, all would be restored.
 Then, I became pregnant three months after my miscarriage.
 I was terrified.
 I tried to keep from connecting with this one, just in case I lost it.
-I went weeks before I allowed myself develop a deep connection with my growing child.
+I went weeks before I allowed myself to develop a deep connection with my growing child.
 I allowed fear to dictate my connections.
 I soon realized that once I allowed myself to connect, I developed a new and different bond with this baby.
 There was still this void that would never be filled by anyone else, but my new baby had come into my heart and taken up residency there.
 However, many women never try again because the effects of their loss are so great.

 Knowing these truths not only help women get through the depths of their loss, but will help others uderstand that loss.
 God’s desire for us in our loss is to cling to Him who heals all wounds and share our story with others that they may find healing as well.
 That is my prayer for you as you read this.
 May you find hope and healing in the midst of your tragedy and storm.
 May you grieve without worrying about what the world will think, and may you trust in the One who mends, restores, and creates.